 Joseph Guerci, PhD

-Dr. Guerci is a recognized leader in the research and development of next generation sensor and communication systems.
-In addition to authoring over 100 peer reviewed articles (https://scholar.google.com/citations?user=3CFHqvMAAAAJ&hl=en ), he is the author of several popular books including Space-Time Adaptive Processing for Radar (Artech House, 2003, 2nd Ed.
-2014), and the recently published Cognitive Radar, (Artech House, 2010, first book on this topic).
+Dr. Guerci is also an internationally recognized leader in the research and development of next generation sensor and communication systems.
+In addition to authoring over 130 peer reviewed articles (https://scholar.google.com/citations?user=3CFHqvMAAAAJ&hl=en ), he is the author of several popular books including Space-Time Adaptive Processing for Radar (Artech House, 2003, 2nd Ed.
+2014), and Cognitive Radar: The Knowledge-Aided Fully Adaptive Approach, (Artech House, 2010, first book on this topic).
 Dr. Guerci is the recipient of the Warren D. White Award from the Institute of Electrical and Electronics Engineers (IEEE) for “Excellence in Radar Adaptive Processing and Waveform Diversity”, and is a Fellow of the IEEE for “Contributions to Advanced Radar Theory and its Embodiment in Real-World Systems”.
-He is also the General Chair for the 2015 IEEE International Radar Conference (largest surplus in the history of the conference series), and been selected to serve as the Radar/EW Series Editor for Artech House publishers.
+He was recently the General Chair for the 2015 IEEE International Radar Conference (largest surplus in the history of the conference series), and been selected to serve as the Radar/EW Series Editor for Artech House publishers.
 Most recently, he is the recipient of the IEEE Dennis J. Picard Medal (2020) for “For contributions to advanced, fully adaptive radar systems and real-time knowledge-aided, and cognitive radar processing architectures”.

 A graduate of NYU Polytechnic University (now Tanden School of Engineering) with a Ph.D.E.E, Dr. Guerci has held adjunct professorships in engineering and applied mathematics at The City University of New York, NYU Polytechnic University, The Cooper Union for Advancement of Art and Science, and Virginia Tech.
-Additionally, he has held senior engineer and scientist positions in industry and was Chief Technology Officer (CTO) for SAIC’s $2B+/year Research, Development, Test & Evaluation (RDT&E) Group, and is currently a member of several industrial, academic, and government advisory boards.
+Additionally, he has held senior engineer and scientist positions in industry and was Chief Technology Officer (CTO) for SAIC’s $2B+/year Research, Development, Test & Evaluation (RDT&E) Group.
+He is also currently a member of several industrial, academic, and government advisory boards.